billgraziano/xelogstash/README.md

 * `xe_file_name`: name of the XE file for this event
 * `xe_file_offset`: file offset where we found this event
 * `server_instance_name`: This is normally provided by the extended event.
 However system_health and AlwaysOn_health don't capture this.
 If the field isn't provided, I populate it from `@@SERVERNAME` of the source server.
+* `login_failed`: This is populated for login fails.
+Login errors are reported two ways and this captures both.
+  * For `errorlog_written`, if the process is `logon` it populates this with the error message.
+That has the IP address of the client.
+It also means that if you're capturing succesful logins in the error log, this will be wrong.
+Those should be caputred by extended events.
+  * For `error_reported`, if the error number is one whose text has "login failed", then we populate the the field with the error.

 ## <a name="sinks"></a>Sinks
 XEWriter can write to multiple targets called "sinks".
 It can write to files, to logstash, or directly to Elastic Search.
 It can write to all three sinks at the same time if they are all specified.
 They are written serially so the performance isn't that great.